yard

 Moisture on the lawn changes how fertilizer behaves far more than most of us think.
 Water on the blades helps some products stick, but it can also dissolve salt-heavy blends right on the leaf surface.

-If granules melt on the blades instead of washing into soil, they can scorch tips, especially on thin cool-season lawns like kentucky bluegrass patches.
+If granules melt on the blades instead of washing into soil, they can scorch tips, especially on thin cool-season lawns like Kentucky bluegrass patches.
 That is where the horror stories of stripes and burn marks usually come from.

 So the question is not just "is the grass wet" but "how wet" and "what happens next".
 A light dew that burns off in an hour is different from a lawn still squishing under your boots from last night’s storm.